MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payment-integration.md

 ## Additional details

-- **Payment currencies and amounts** - Minimum and maximum payment amount values can vary by currencies so please review [<u>Supported currencies \| Stripe Documentation</u>](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts) to ensure your Form and tables are configured correctly to accept payments in that range
+- **Payment currencies and amounts** - Minimum and maximum payment amount values can vary by currencies so please review [Supported currencies | Stripe Documentation](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts) to ensure your Form and tables are configured correctly to accept payments in that range

 - **PCI DSS Compliance** – \[TBD\]